efrei-ADDE92-CTP/groupe6/README.md

 ````

 ---
-### Docker commands to build and run the project and to test the program
+### Docker commands to build, run the project and to test the program

 ````bash
 $ docker build --tag files . # Build the image